 The tusks of the young African Bush Elephant will begin to develop at this point.

-Diet and prey
+Diet and Prey

-The African Bush Elephant, despite its enormous size, is a herbivorous animal, meaning that it lives on a diet consisting primarily of plants and plant matter.
+Despite its enormous size, the African Bush Elephant is a herbivorous animal, meaning that it lives on a diet consisting primarily of plants and plant matter.

-The majority of the diet of the African Bush Elephant is composed of leaves, branches and bushes, which are stripped using its trunk.
+The majority of the diet of the African Bush Elephant is composed of leaves, branches, and bushes, which are stripped using its trunk.

 Food is fed into its mouth with the help of its trunk, and the African Bush Elephant’s big, flat teeth are the ideal tool to grind down the vegetation and course plants so that they can be digested quite easily.

-Predators and threats
+Predators and Threats

-The African Bush Elephant has no actual natural enemies to threaten its existence, mainly because of its sheer size and the fact that African Bush Elephants mostly stay within the protection of the herd.
+The African Bush Elephant has no natural enemies to threaten its existence, mainly because of its sheer size and the fact that African Bush Elephants mostly stay within the protection of the herd.

 African Bush Elephants are the peaceful giants of Africa and can be seen co-inhabiting the African wilderness with other large mammals and birds without problems.